New Zealand from Adelaide

 The town of Te Anau in Fiordland National Park is also your gateway to the South Island’s other natural wonders including Lake Wakatipu, the resort of Queenstown and Mt.
 Cook National Park.

-Victoria may be Australia’s smallest continental state ...
+Victoria may be Australia’s smallest continent ...

 Victoria may be Australia’s smallest continental state, but Melbourne, its capital, is big on everything.
 With a population of 2.7 million people living in 59 separately named communities within 715 square miles, Melbourne is a sprawling city offering culture, art, fashion and friendly, sports-minded Australians.
 It is also an easy city to explore.
 At the heart of the city is the Golden Mile, the city’s governmental and commercial center, home to hotels, shops, restaurants and theaters.